 - Not intentionally damage, alter, misuse any library owned or maintained computing systems, equipment, or networks.

-Library managers, with guidance or direction from the Digital Services Manager or IT Technician, are ultimately responsible for ensuring that this Information Security policy and individual responsibilities are clearly communicated to staff and are adequately followed.
+Library managers, with guidance or direction from the Digital Services Manager or IT Support Specialist, are ultimately responsible for ensuring that this Information Security policy and individual responsibilities are clearly communicated to staff and are adequately followed.
 Specific responsibilities of library managers include:

 - Ensuring staff understand the danger of malicious software, how it is generally spread, and the technical controls used to protect against it.

-- Informing the IT Technician and Digital Services Manager of the change in status of staff, volunteers, or contract workers who use the library computer resources.
+- Informing the IT Support Specialist and Digital Services Manager of the change in status of staff, volunteers, or contract workers who use the library computer resources.
 This could include a position change (providing greater or more restricted access privileges) or termination of library employment.

-- The Digital Services Manager, the IT Technician, and CLEVNET IT are responsible for maintaining the security of the computer.
+- The Digital Services Manager, the IT Support Specialist, and CLEVNET IT are responsible for maintaining the security of the computer.
 All authorized users of the system are responsible for following all policies and procedures in this policy.

-- Server security shall be exclusively controlled by the Digital Services Manager, the IT Technician, and CLEVNET IT.
+- Server security shall be exclusively controlled by the Digital Services Manager, the IT Support Specialist, and CLEVNET IT.
 Access to server security mechanisms by all other users without prior authorization shall be considered unauthorized access.

 - Each authorized user will be assigned a unique user ID and initial password according to established procedure to gain access to network resources.
 Users must not share or disclose unique user IDs/passwords unless the user ID is already designated as a departmental “shared” user ID/password.